sandyleo26/blockchain-rest-api/README.md

 Otherwise, it'll return error.

 2. `POST /block`
 Create block.
-The content type should be `application/json` and contains `data` field such as `{ data: "some data" }`.
+The content type should be `application/json` and contains `body` field such as `{ body: "some data" }`.
 Upon success, it'll return something like
 ```
 {